Donna Burke

-Donna Burke is an Australian voice actress, singer, narrator and businesswoman.
-She is also known for her vocal work on songs produced for video game series such as Metal Gear and Final Fantasy.
+Donna Burke (born 1964) is an Australian actress, singer, and businesswoman.
+She primarily voices characters in anime and video games including Angela Orosco in Silent Hill 2 (2001), Claudia Wolf in Silent Hill 3 (2003), and has performed songs for the Metal Gear and Final Fantasy video game series.

 Biography

 Burke graduated from Edith Cowan University.
 Her education included "operatic voice, speech and drama" and she received classical voice training for ten years.

 From 1989 to 1995, Burke taught Media, English and Religious Education to senior students at Chisholm Catholic College.
 She moved to Japan in 1996 and initially worked as a teacher of English before obtaining some recording work.

 Burke married Bill Benfield, a British former teacher.
 In 2004, Burke and Benfield started a record label, Dagmusic, which catered for foreign artists.
 Burke released her debut album, Lost and Found, through Dagmusic.

 Burke has worked as a freelance announcer at NHK since 1999.
 She is also the lyricist for numerous Japanese TV commercials, anime songs and J-pop group tunes.

 Burke created Hotteeze in 2004, a company she created to export Japanese heat pads worldwide.